lizz02/cit281-p2/README.md

 - CLI commands
 - Using CLI to commit files to github
-- Using VSCode to commut files to github
+- Using VSCode to commit files to github
 - Creating a .gitignore file
 - Non-web server Node.js JavaScript code
     - Functions